tbondois/odoo-ripcord/README.md

 $client = new Client($host, $db, $user, $password);
 ```

 For the client to work you have to exclude the `/xmlrpc/2` part of the url.
-If you want to use another Odoo API, add an additional parameter in constructor.
+If you want to use another Odoo API, put it in the optional 5th parameter of constructor.

 - Or you can instanciate new client via ClientFactory, to centralize configuration and .
 Example for Magento2 :